paul-blackwell/project-tracking-intro-component/README.md

 YouTube series by the net ninja ([repo link](https://github.com/paul-blackwell/Tailwind-CSS-Tutorial)) and wanted to test what I had learnt from that series in a Next.js project.

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The challenge

 Your challenge is to build out this intro component and get it looking as close to the design as possible.